ArthurOuaknine/arthurouaknine.github.io/_pages/about.md

 I co-organize the Deep Learning Working Group of the IMAGES Team (Télécom Paris).
 Presentations are available [here](https://dlwgtelecomparis.github.io/).

-**Announcement**: I am currently looking for a post-doc or a ML research position on deep learning methods applied to climate change issues (forest management, deforestation detection, wildfire detection, greenhouse gas emission estimation).
+**Announcement**: I am currently looking for a post-doc or a ML research position on deep learning methods applied to climate change mitigation (forest management, deforestation detection, wildfire detection, greenhouse gas emission estimation).
 Position sought for September/October 2022.

 News
 ======
+- 12/2021: New preprint available on ArXiv: Raw High-Definition Radar for Multi-Task Learning.
+The new RADIal dataset and the code of our proposed deep learning model are available on the github repo!
 - 08/2021: Our work on multi-view radar semantic segmentation has been accepted at ICCV 2021!
 - 07/2021: Last but not least, the RAD tensors of the CARRADA dataset are now available.
 - 05/2021: Code for Multi-View Radar Semantic Segmentation (MVRSS) and pretrained models have been publicly released on github [here](https://github.com/valeoai/MVRSS).